funnyboy-roks/funnyboy-roks/README.md

 I use many programming languages, though I've been using a lot of Rust lately and enjoying it greatly.
-Some of the other languages that I use, include:
+Some of the other languages that I use include:

 - [JavaScript](https://github.com/funnyboy-roks?tab=repositories&language=javascript)
 - [TypeScript](https://github.com/funnyboy-roks?tab=repositories&language=typescript)